JaciBrunning/Pathfinder/README.md

 ![](img/swerve.png)

 ## Part of the FIRST Robotics Competition?

+### For 2019:
+This (old) version of Pathfinder has been published for the 2019 FRC Season, if you would like to use the legacy version over the new and shiny [Pathfinder v2](https://github.com/GrappleRobotics/Pathfinder).

+The Vendor JSON File is published here: [https://dev.imjac.in/maven/jaci/pathfinder/PathfinderOLD-latest.json](https://dev.imjac.in/maven/jaci/pathfinder/PathfinderOLD-latest.json)

+Refer to the 2019 Vendor Library instructions for how to use this file, but the short and sweet of it is:
+- VSCode: Command Palette (CTRL + SHIFT + P) -> WPILib: Manage Vendor Libraries -> Install new library (online) -> Paste the above URL.
+- GradleRIO Standalone: Download the file and place it in `vendordeps/PathfinderOLD.json` relative to your project's root directory.

+### For 2018:
 Add the following lines to your build.gradle if you're using GradleRIO (2018.01.11 or higher):

 ### Java: